MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

     > [!IMPORTANT]
     > You can update a basic queue to an advanced queue and enable it for unified routing by setting **Automatic work distribution** to **Yes**.
 However, once set, you can't revert the advanced queue to basic queue.
 You'll need to create a basic queue, and set the **Automatic work distribution** to **No**.

-The following changes happen:
+After you have saved the queue, the following changes happen in the SUMMARY tab:

-   - In the **Mailbox** field, a mailbox record for the queue is automatically created and selected as soon as you save the queue record. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create forward mailboxes or edit mailboxes](/power-platform/admin/create-forward-mailboxes-edit-mailboxes)
+   - In the **Mailbox** field of the EMAIL SETTINGS section, a mailbox record for the queue is automatically created and selected.
+To update the mailbox, select the mailbox name [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create forward mailboxes or edit mailboxes](/power-platform/admin/create-forward-mailboxes-edit-mailboxes)

    - If you selected the queue type as private, the **MEMBERS** section appears.
           - Select **Add Existing User**.
 Only those users that you add can work on the items in this queue.
 If you add a team as a member, only the existing team members can access the queue.
 New team members must be added manually to the queue to be able to access it.